The relationship between the military and the elite has evolved significantly over the years and not for the better.

 The Military as a Symbol of American Imperialism

-Liberals tend to maintain a general discomfort with any American military activity.
+Progressives tend to maintain a general discomfort with any American military activity.
 As progressive groups hold the United States and its history in greater and greater disdain, the relationship between the military and the elite of progressive bent becomes increasingly strained.

 It is simply logically impossible to reconcile the belief that the United States is a force for evil around the world with the idea that those who are directly perpetuating these missions are deserving of honor.
 To them, the appropriate portrait of the United States military is Abu Ghraib, not Iowa Jima.